dendronhq/dendron-docs/vault/rfc.41-standard-feature-documentation.md

 Essentially, this is proposing that `dendron.topic.{feature}` is the main source of truth for a feature and `reference.*` documentation is generated as note references from topic notes.
 This will help keep our docs DRY (don't repeat yourself) and make sure content is up to date.

+### Gradual Structure - Documentation for Bigger Features

+Sometimes a feature will have sub features and its contents will be too big for a single note.
+At this point, the [[Amoeba Workflow|dendron://dendron.dendron-site/dendron.guides.workflows.amoeba]] needs to be invoked to split up the feature into smaller parts.

+In this case, we recommend the following proecedure:
+- every section becomes a new child note (with the exception of [[Summary|dendron://dendron.dendron-site/templates.topic#summary]] and [[Details|dendron://dendron.dendron-site/templates.topic#details]])
+- every subfeature becomes its own topic note

 ## Future Work
 Currently, the process of generating references is quite manual.
 There are a few future features that should make this easier: